zigasancin/wordpress-optimization-toolbox/plugins/jetpack/readme.txt

 * Monitor your site uptime / downtime and get an instant alert of any change by email.
 * Secure WordPress.com powered login used by millions of sites with optional 2FA (two factor authentication) for extra protection.
 * Auto update individual plugins for easy site maintenance and management.

+You can purchase all of Jetpack’s security features in our Security bundle, or VaultPress Backup, Scan, and Akismet Anti-spam can each be purchased individually.

 = PEAK SPEED AND PERFORMANCE =
 Get blazing fast site speed with Jetpack, the premier WP plugin built to leverage the power of AMP, a tool that helps optimize your site on mobile devices.
 Jetpack’s free CDN (content delivery network) auto optimizes your images.
 Watch your page load times decrease — we’ll optimize your images and serve them from our own powerful global network, and speed up your site on mobile devices to reduce bandwidth usage and save money!